process-engine/procese_engine_runtime/README.md

 - Linux: `CONFIG_PATH=/home/{{YOUR_USERNAME}}/runtime NODE_ENV=production process-engine`
 - Windows: `CONFIG_PATH=C:\Users\{{YOUR_USERNAME}}\runtime NODE_ENV=production process-engine`

-### Other Environment Parameters

-There are various other parameters you can provide at startup:

-- `NO_HTTP`: Providing this flag will disable all HTTP endpoints of the ProcessEngine.
-  This can be useful if you are embedding the ProcessEngine into another application and you do not intend for the ProcessEngine to expose its own HTTP routes
-- `DO_NOT_BLOCK_GLOBAL_ROUTE`: Disables the global routes `http://localhost:8000/` and `http://localhost:8000/security/authority`.
-  This can be useful, if you are embedding the ProcessEngine into another web application, where you would usually want to reserve such routes for your own purposes

 ## Embedding the ProcessEngineRuntime into another application

-The ProcessEngineRuntime is published at npm with the name `@process-engine/process_engine_runtime`.
+The ProcessEngineRuntime is published at npm under the name `@process-engine/process_engine_runtime`.

-You can install the package into your own application with `npm i @process-engine/process_engine_runtime`, like you would any other npm package.
+You can add it to your package.json like any other npm package.

-To start the runtime, you need to run this command once:
+To start the runtime, you need to run this command once from inside your application:

 ```ts
 import * as ProcessEngine from '@process-engine/process_engine_runtime';